FuturesJS/forEachAsync/README.md

 forEachAsync
 ===

+As I do every few years, I decided to rewrite FuturesJS.
+This year's remake is extremely lightweight.

-v3.0 - Diet Cola Edition (not yet published to npm)
+v3.0 - Diet Cola Edition (not yet published to npm - and don't worry, v2.x is still supported)

 Analogous to `[].forEach`, but handles items asynchronously with a final callback passed to `then`.